NSVEXL/ai-guard/README.md

 This extension serves as a practical, hands-on application of the principles and methodologies I have mastered through the Google Cybersecurity Certificate, the TryHackMe SOC Level 1 pathways, and my CompTIA Security+ studies.

 Note: This is Version 1.0.
 Future updates (V2.0) will include background service workers for automated, invisible scanning and local Redis caching to further optimize API consumption.

-Once you have this saved in your repository, your project will immediately look like it was structured by an experienced developer.
-Let me know if you would like to start working on the automated Version 2.0 next!